zliu-fd/lmdbjni/readme.md

 ### Zero copy usage

 The safest (and slowest) approach for interacting with LMDB JNI is using buffer copy using JNI as shown above.
 [BufferCursor](http://deephacks.org/lmdbjni/apidocs/org/fusesource/lmdbjni/BufferCursor.html) is an advanced, more efficient, zero copy mode.
+This mode is not available on Android.

-There is also DirectBuffer which is even more advanced but users should avoid interacting directly with these and use the BufferCursor API instead.
+*There is also DirectBuffer which is even more advanced but users should avoid interacting directly with these and use the BufferCursor API instead.
 Otherwise take extra care of buffer memory address+size and byte ordering.
-Mistakes may lead to SIGSEGV or unpredictable key ordering etc. This mode is not available on Android.
+Mistakes may lead to SIGSEGV or unpredictable key ordering etc.*

 ```java
  // read only